28Smiles/jasync-sql-extensions/README.md

 ```

 ## Stabillity
-This libary is testet, but it most certainly contains bugs and has several limitations, use with caution.
+This libary is tested, but it most certainly contains bugs and has several limitations, use with caution.